Julie-S-Bernal/newcross/README.md

 Start the app
 ------
-1/run yarn to install dependencies
+- run yarn to install dependencies
-2/yarn start
+- yarn start